 Have you thought about how much money you’d actually need to retire?
 Or at what age?
 It may seem far away but it’s never too soon to start planning for those golden years.

 Australians are provided with 9.5% of superannuation with every payslip, however, you may want to think about putting away 10 or 11% depending on how much you’ve saved to date.
 Keeping your retirement savings in your finance toolbelt will ensure you’re on the right track for your future goals.

 Have a look at your superannuation fund and calculate what you’d have at retirement age (it’s 65 currently, but will rise to 67 in 2023).
 This will give you a better idea of what you’re working with so you can start making adjustments for your future self.

 Though it’s easy to overlook, making sure you’re properly insured is an essential finance basic.
 Insurance is really a must.
 If you’re not properly insured, a job loss or house fire can send your life into a tailspin.

 Aside from building an emergency fund, make sure you protect your finances with life, income and mortgage or renters’ insurance.
 This can sometimes be the difference between a small bump in the road and financial ruin.

 Consistency is your friend when it comes to finances.
 Once you’ve set up some healthy personal finance habits, make sure to do your best to stick with them.
 It’s perfectly normal to get off track every once in a while, but sticking with your plan over the long term will make a world of difference when it comes to your financial health.

-If you’re having a hard time managing your finances, we’re here to help.
-Give one of our friendly team members a call on 1300 368 322.
+If you’re having a hard time managing your finances, we’re here to help!
+Fill in the contact form below or give one of our friendly team members a call on 1300 368 322.
 Financial freedom is closer than you think!